mbecker12/learning-drones/README.md

     bash run_simulation.sh ${paramset}

 to get a test flight running.
-Atm it is set up to only show the graphs for visualization and no 3D model.
+(Try for example paramset=11) Atm it is set up to only show the graphs for visualization and no 3D model.

 This will start a simulation where a drone collects coins successively in